kprevas/ronin/User-Authentication.md

 to say, the controller method for the login page itself should also be `@NoAuth`; if it isn't, your application will throw an exception on startup.

+## Using LDAP

+Ronin provides a convenience method for integrating with an [LDAP][4] server for user authentication.
+Assuming your `RoninConfig` class extends `DefaultRoninConfig`, insert the following in its constructor:

+{% highlight js %}
+        AuthManager = createLDAPAuthManager(
+          "ldap://myldapserver:389",
+          "uid={0},ou=users,dc=mycompany,dc=com"
+        )
+{% endhighlight %}

+where the first argument is the URL to your LDAP server, and the second argument is your LDAP server's User DN format.
+An optional third argument allows you to specify the [authentication mechanism][5] to use, with "simple" being the default.

 ## Using OpenID

 [OpenID][3] is a standard that allows users to identify themselves via a third-party identity provider.